law-firm-seo

 2. Review Signals (16% of Local Pack Rankings)

 Review Velocity The rate at which you receive new reviews matters more than total count.
 A firm getting 5 reviews per month will typically outrank one with 200 total reviews that hasn’t received any in six months.
+Aim for a steady, sustainable pace rather than bursts of reviews followed by long gaps, which can look unnatural to Google.

 Review Diversity Reviews across multiple platforms (Google, Yelp, Avvo, FindLaw) create a stronger signal than reviews concentrated on one platform.
+While Google reviews carry the most weight for map pack rankings, a presence on legal-specific platforms reinforces your authority in the legal vertical.

 Review Content Reviews that mention specific services (“John helped with my car accident case”) and locations (“best lawyer in Austin”) carry more weight than generic praise.
+Quality reviews also contribute to building E-E-A-T signals that Google values for legal sites.

 3. On-Page Signals (16% of Local Pack Rankings)